nedcut/ML-final/README.md

 ## Abstract

 Having a ski mountain on campus is a great resource for Middlebury students, but ski conditions vary greatly, making the trip to the Snow Bowl feel either like a worthwhile commitment or a waste of time.
 This project will implement a multi-class logistic regression model using a time series of weather data, using factors like temperature, humidity, and precipitation to predict ski conditions on the mountains.
-We plan to reserve a portion of historical data to compare our predictions to, and will evaluate the accuracy of our model using a confusion matrix, and will compute per-class precision and recall scores.
+We plan to reserve a portion of historical data to compare our predictions to, evaluate the accuracy of our model using a confusion matrix, and compute per-class precision and recall scores.

 ## Motivation and Question